 If you plan to use your Garmin during your run you'll also need to download MapRunG from the Garmin Connect app store.
 You can find full details here.

 How do I find local courses?

-There's a summary on our website with links to the information page for each course, where you'll find a description of the type of courses & be able to download a printable map if you wish.
+There's a summary on our website with links to the information page for each course, where you'll find a description of the type of courses & be able to download a printable map if you wish (essential if using MapRunG).
 To download the course into your phone you go to the Events List in the app, scroll down to UK & then to Suffolk, & choose the one you're interested in.

 What sort of courses are there?

 Some courses are linear, so you just plan your route to follow the controls in sequence from Start to Finish & you'll be given an overall time as long as you've completed it correctly.
 The simplest ones are labelled as "Run Routes" - these are good if you're new to orienteering or wish to practise a 5Km route as training.
 On the more detailed linear courses you'll be given a choice of routes, as in normal orienteering courses, so you'll need to plan the most efficient line between the checkpoints.

 There are also Scatter & Score courses, where you can visit controls in any order.
 There's a subtle difference between them, however: with a Scatter course there's no time limit but you have to visit all of the controls to obtain a result, again, an overall time, whereas with a Score course there's a set time & you gain points for each control you visit.
 If you go over that time you start to accumulate penalty points, but there's more flexibility with a Score course as, if you're short of time or don't want to go as far, you'll still get a published result if you decide to only visit a few controls & finish early.
 Both Scatter & Score courses often offer a "Start Anywhere" feature - you don't have to go to the Start shown on the map as the app has been designed to accept any control as the Start, though you'll have to remember that it will also be programmed to use that as the Finish so you must go back to it at the end.